invertedv/df/docs/examples.md

 If df1 and df2 have columns with the same name (other than the join columns), the overlapping names in df2 have "DUP" appending to their name.

+**Note:**

+- a df/mem dataframe can be joined to df/sql dataframe, and coversely!
+- if the result is a df/sql dataframe, the df/mem dataframe is saved as a temporary table

 ### Example 9: The Where Method.

 The signature of the Where method is: